streamroot/integration-samples/mesh/android/README.md

 private fun createDeliveryClient(player: SimpleExoPlayer) : LumenDeliveryClient {
     return LumenDeliveryClient.meshBuilder(this) //< applicationContext
             /*
-            * Set the player interactor that will be used by the SDK *
+             * Set the player interactor that will be used by the SDK
+             * Check the bridge section to know more
+             *
              * param: an instance of a class subclassing LumenPlayerInteractorBase.
-Check the bridge section to know more */ .playerInteractor(PlayerInteractor(player)) /*
+             */
+            .playerInteractor(PlayerInteractor(player))
+            /*
              * Build a LumenDeliveryClient instance
              *
-            * param: The video stream url (string)
+             * param: String.
+The video stream url
              */
             .build(url)
 }
 ```
 **Note**:
-PlayerInteractor is referencing the bridge class from step 3, the name may be different
+PlayerInteractor is referencing the bridge class from step 2, the name may be different.

 ### 4. Start the SDK instance and get the final url.